lovejansson/cruising-skater/README.md

 # Cruising skater
-This is an endless-runner platformer where a skater is crusing down by the river, doing one of the 6 tricks she has learnt far.
-The platforms and obsticles are procedurally generated as the program progresses, choosing one of several predetermined combinations of flat ground, stairs, walls and rails.
+This is an endless-runner platformer where a skater is cruising down by the river, doing one of the six tricks she has learned so far.
+The platforms and obstacles are procedurally generated as the program progresses, choosing one of several predetermined combinations of flat ground, stairs, walls, and rails.

 ## Interactivity features
 - Changing color of the art will add an overlay to the grayscale starter.